Reyes homers twice as Indians hand slumping Twins 7-4 loss | Taiwan News | 2021/04/28

 CLEVELAND (AP) — Franmil Reyes homered twice, including a 452-foot drive that landed in the left-field bleachers about six rows in front of the scoreboard, and the Cleveland Indians beat the slumping Minnesota Twins 7-4 on Tuesday night.

 Reyes broke a sixth-inning tie with his second homer off Kenta Maeda to give the Indians a 4-3 lead.
-Reyes led off the second with a majestic clout that sent fans in the bleachers scrambling and tied the game after Minnesota scored twice in the first.
+The slugger led off the second with a majestic clout that sent fans in the stands scrambling and tied the game after Minnesota scored two runs in the first.

+Reyes thought his first home run had a chance to hit the scoreboard, a feat that's definitely in his future plans.

+“I hit one in the last seat in batting practice last season and when you hit the ball in the game it's going to go farther, so why not?” he said.
+“It's going to happen one day.”

 José Ramírez drove in two runs, including a first-inning homer that helped Cleveland to a win over its AL Central rival for the second straight night.

 The Twins have lost four straight and 13 of 15, falling to 7-15 this season.
-Byron Buxton homered with two outs in the eighth to chase Aaron Civale (4-0), but James Karinchak struck out Nelson Cruz and then worked the ninth for his second save.
+Byron Buxton homered with two outs in the eighth to chase Aaron Civale (4-0), but Karinchak struck out Nelson Cruz before the Indians scored twice in the eighth.

+Minnesota manager Rocco Baldelli met with his players following the game and tried to offer encouragement during a difficult time.

+“It's been about as tough a stretch as I've ever seen in professional baseball," Baldelli said.
+"The way we've played these games, we've had our guts ripped out over and over again, is what I said.
+Our guys have continued to give everything they have.
+We haven't played particularly well, it's no secret, but I can't be upset with the effort I'm getting from our guys.”

 Civale allowed four runs and eight hits in 7 2/3 innings.